With A Warm, Caring Staff and Stunningly Natural Results,

 Our Approach to Surgery is Anything but Plastic

-Whether you are just beginning to see signs of wrinkles near the eyes or through the forehead or you have been bothered by them for years, Botox can be a great option.
+Whether you are just beginning to see signs of wrinkles near your eyes or through your forehead – or you have been bothered by them for years – Botox can be a great option.
 Many people who are curious about the treatment have questions about what age they should start receiving injections.
 This answer is nuanced—continue reading to learn more about when you should start Botox.

 Preventative Botox is a newer trend in injectables.
 Most injectors will recommend that you try Botox beginning when you first see lines that remain when your face is at rest—for most patients, this will occur around age 25 at the youngest.
 Treating these fine lines early will help you prevent them from growing deeper or worsening as you age.
 Collagen production slows as early as the 20s, so this can be a great time to start preventative treatments.
-The best age to try preventative Botox through your mid- to late-twenties will vary for each patient, and Dr. Coan, a PA, or a nurse injector at CARE Plastic Surgery may recommend another treatment option if you aren’t quite ready for Botox yet.
+The best age to try preventative Botox through your mid to late twenties will vary for each patient, and Dr. Coan or our nurse injectors at CARE Plastic Surgery may recommend another treatment option if you aren’t quite ready for Botox yet.

 By the thirties, most people will start to see fine lines developing.
 This is especially true for those who are very expressive or squint frequently.
 Patients who spend a lot of time outdoors and receive more sun exposure will also begin seeing lines and wrinkles earlier.
 In your 30s, Botox is still primarily preventative, but you will likely see more noticeable results in fine line reduction compared to your 20s.

 Most patients, regardless of age, are good candidates for Botox.
-Before your injections, Dr. Coan, a PA, or a nurse injector will screen for any health conditions that would make you a poor candidate.
+Before your injections, Dr. Coan or our nurse injectors will screen for any health conditions that would make you a poor candidate.
 Some examples include muscle or nerve conditions and bleeding disorders.
 You should also share any medications or supplements that you take as well as any allergies.

 In addition to reviewing your health history, the wrinkles and lines you are concerned about will be examined.
-Botox is helpful in softening dynamic wrinkles, or the lines that form from repeated facial expressions.
+Botox helps soften dynamic wrinkles, or the lines that form from repeated facial expressions.
 Other wrinkles can be caused by volume loss, and are better treated using dermal fillers.
 The appropriate injectable will be recommended and a tailored treatment plan can be created for you after your consultation.